sglasman/movie-rss/README.md

+# THIS IS COMPLETELY VIBE CODED.
+NO HUMAN WRITTEN CODE HERE

+---

 # New on US Streaming — RSS feeds

 Two daily RSS feeds, built by diffing TMDB's `/discover/movie` results against a persisted snapshot (re-arrivals are suppressed):